WordPiece Tokenization: BERT's Subword Algorithm Explained

 Technical Deep Dive

-Let's formalize this.
-Given a vocabulary VV and a training corpus CC tokenized into subword units, the likelihood of the corpus under a unigram model is:
+Given a vocabulary VV and a training corpus CC tokenized into subword units, the likelihood of the corpus under this model is the product of probabilities for each token:

 L(C)=i=1nP(ti)L(C) = \prod_{i=1}^{n} P(t_i)

-where tit_i is the ii-th token in the tokenized corpus and P(ti)P(t_i) is estimated from token frequencies:
+• tit_i: the ii-th token in the tokenized corpus

 P(t)=count(t)tVcount(t)P(t) = \frac{\text{count}(t)}{\sum_{t' \in V} \text{count}(t')}

+Now comes the key insight.
 When we merge a pair (a,b)(a, b) into a new token abab, the likelihood changes.
+Every occurrence where aa and bb appeared adjacent is now represented by a single token abab instead of two separate tokens.
 WordPiece selects the merge that maximizes this likelihood increase.

 score(a,b)=count(ab)count(a)×count(b)\text{score}(a, b) = \frac{\text{count}(ab)}{\text{count}(a) \times \text{count}(b)}